elizadawson/elizadawson.github.io/_pages/teaching.md

 </div>

 ### Teaching Snapshot
-- Undergraduate and graduate courses at Stanford and the University Centre in Svalbard (UNIS)
+- Undergraduate and graduate courses at Stanford and the University Centre in Svalbard
 - Field instruction in the Mojave Desert, Svalbard, and Iceland
 - Graduate Teaching Liaison at Stanford University
-- Service on the AGU Cryosphere Section Committee and Outstanding Student Presentation Awards (OSPA)
+- Service on the AGU Cryosphere Section Committee
+- Coordinator of Cryosphere Outstanding Student Presentation Awards (OSPA)
-- Guest lectures on radar methods, ice dynamics, and computational geoscience
+- Guest lectures on topics ranging from radar methods to ice and climate dynamics

 ### Student Mentoring
 I have mentored undergraduate and graduate students on projects ranging from radar data processing to ice sheet and ocean modeling.
 My mentees have presented at AGU, advanced to graduate programs, and secured competitive fellowships.
 I emphasize guided yet open-ended research questions, reproducible workflows, and skill-building that prepare students for both academic and industry paths.